deepskies/DeepLensSBI/README.md

 Here we provide implementation for both NPE and BNN approaches presented in our paper.

-The dependencies needed for training the model are provided in requirements.txt.
+The dependencies needed for training the model are provided in     requirements.txt

 To train a model, run